Brazil's Marina Silva says Amazon needs Marshall Plan to avoid tipping point

 The organization was started in 1978 by Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname, and Venezuela.
 French Guiana, an overseas territory of France, is invited to meetings.

-"We need to stop the destruction of the rainforest before it reached the 20% point of no return," Silva said.
+"We need to stop the destruction of the rainforest before it reaches the 20% point of no return," Silva said.

-Climate expert Carlos Nobre said 18% of the forest has already been destroyed so far.
+At the current rate of destruction, that could happen within a decade, according to climate expert Carlos Nobre, who said 18% is already destroyed so far.

 Building markets for Amazonian products, such as açai berries, guaraná, Brazil nuts, cocoa, pineapples and other fruits and raw materials is needed to provide livelihood to the region's inhabitants and build a sustainable economy, she said.